keagleV/kNas/README.md

 knas -f PATH_TO_YOUR_CONF_FILE
 ```

+## Future work
+Due to lack of time to learn more about PyTorch and its structure, EA methods use object creation instead of object modifiction in both
+modification and creation phase.
+So, in order to do better, the object modification possibility rather than creating new, will be added.

 ## Help

 For any help through using this family, you can use -h or --help command line option to get help about that specific program.